jerrykhh/ig_follower/README.md

 # ig_follower

+> Fetching user follower and user following is changed to Instagram Restful API from GraphQL

 ## Description
 It can save the following or follower data based on you is provided Instagram account username (the account must be followed/public account).
 In addition, the program is able to remove duplicate row or show duplicate only and save to new data file.
 Moreover, the program can follow the user automatically based on the data file, it will send the follow request to instagram server and for each request can set the customized time interval.
 User can utilize above method to follow the potential customer for your instagram business promotion/ data analysis.
 \* Now Updated version handled is supported the two factor authentication and login challenge (email)